 Trucking companies have a strong incentive to fully investigate an accident quickly to properly identify its cause.
 Many truck accidents result in horrifying injuries, and victims can receive substantial compensation.
 Smart truck companies want to limit their financial exposure, so they send investigators to the scene very soon after finding out about the wreck.
 The investigator looks for information and might speak to witnesses.

 At the scene, an investigator might approach anyone involved in the collision to get their side of the story.
-We recommend not talking to them until you have hired an attorney.
+We recommend not talking to them until you have hired a truck accident attorney.

 The truck driver should also fill out an accident report with his employer.
 Our lawyers can uncover these reports, which should contain important information about the accident.
 The truck itself might also be outfitted with electronic logging systems that could indicate how long the driver had been on the road and how fast the truck was going in the moments leading up to the wreck.